pperzyna/pperzyna.github.io/content/blog/2020-how-to-move-metrics-from-locust-to-grafana-via-prometheus.md

 ## Content

-Article was published on the [Container Solutions](https://blog.container-solutions.com/how-to-move-metrics-from-locust.io-to-grafana-via-prometheus) blog.
+The article was published on the [Container Solutions](https://blog.container-solutions.com/how-to-move-metrics-from-locust.io-to-grafana-via-prometheus) blog.